 About streaming media systems

-A streaming media system based on Windows Media Technologies typically consists of an encoding computer, a server running Windows Media Services, and a number of client computers running a player such as Windows Media Player or Microsoft Silverlight.
-The encoder converts both live and prerecorded audio and video content to Windows Media Format.
-The Windows Media server distributes the content over a network or the Internet.
-Players then receive the content you distribute by using the Player.
+A streaming media system based on Windows Media Technologies typically consists of a computer running Microsoft Windows Media Encoder, a server running Windows Media Services (called a Windows Media server), and client computers running Windows Media Player.
+The encoder enables you to convert both prerecorded and live audio, video, and computer screen images to Windows Media Format.
+The Windows Media server enables you to distribute the content over a network.
+Users receive the content you distribute by using the Player.

-In the typical user scenario, the user clicks a link on a Web page to request content.
-The Web server then redirects the request to the Windows Media server and starts a player on the user's computer.
-At this point, the Web server no longer plays a role in the streaming media process, since the Windows Media server establishes a direct connection with the player and begins streaming the content directly to the user.
+In a typical scenario, a user clicks a link on a Web page to request content.
+The Web server redirects the request to the Windows Media server and opens the Player on the user's computer.
+At this point, the Web server no longer plays a role in the streaming media process and the Windows Media server begins streaming the content directly to the user.

 A Windows Media server can receive content from several different sources.
 Prerecorded content can be stored locally on the server or retrieved from a networked file server.
 Live events can be captured using a digital recording device and processed through an encoder before being sent to the Windows Media server for broadcast.
 Windows Media Services can also rebroadcast content streamed from a publishing point on a remote Windows Media server.